CatastrophiClam/PCS/README.md

 ### Running Docker Images Note

 - If any run command error out with `the input device is not a TTY`, put `winpty` before it and run it
+- Both the postgres db and server run on the user created docker network "pcs_net".
+To create this network run `docker network create --driver bridge pcs_net`